Occupational Exposure

 3. Electricians

-Electricians encountered asbestos in multiple building systems:
+Electricians encountered the mineral in multiple building systems:

 • Wire and cable insulation